qgustavor/mega/readme.md

 `password` - User password.

-`keepalive` - Keep connection open to receive server-to-client requests.
-These will eventually be mapped to events.
+`keepalive` - Keep connection open to receive server-to-client requests that will be mapped to events.
 Defaults to true.

 `autoload` - Load in file structure.
 Defaults to true.